Fan Tips

 Everything must fit in two clear bags (one per adult).
 Plan carefully.

-1Noise-cancelling headphones or foam ear defenders — essential for under-10s, useful for any child sensitive to noise
+1Noise-cancelling headphones or foam ear defenders — essential for under-10s

 2High-SPF sunscreen (50+) in a clear travel-sized bottle — afternoon kick-offs in US cities can be 90–100°F